We know that everyone wants a one-step easy solution and Zinsser mold killing primer and mold killing paints sound great, but…is it really that easy?

 Also, the stain mold leaves behind must be totally sealed or it will bleed through your latex paint.
 Zinsser Mold Killing Primer just says, “aides in covering residual microbiological and fungal stains”.
 Not good enough, sirs.

-For serious stains, we prefer the alcohol based shellac in BIN primer.
+For serious stains, get a quart of shellac-based BIN primer or by the gallon.
 We use it as overkill or as we say “Over Kilz”.
+Rubbing alcohol is the solvent.
 We have an entire post about painting over stains.
 It’s very messy so wear gloves and don’t inhale, Bill.

 We follow our primer with the best mold resistant paint: the Benjamin Moore Aura mentioned below.